ebonertz/solid-robot/README.md

-# Microservice Devgurus template #
+# Kohler POC Microservice #

+The purpose of this service is to pull an array of orders, convert the data to XML and send to the Kohler SAP platform

-Template for microservices using the following technologies:
+Microservice using the following technologies:
 * NodeJS
 * ES6
 * BabelJS